mauderica/Project-Portfolio-Site-Module-2/README.md

 - go through Udacity style guide
 - review the project submission page criteria
 - verify shorthand CSS properties were used where possible (see udacity style guide and understand when can use shorthand or not -- even if only specify one value).
+- LAST: format documents and commit that change on its own (searched for this " +$" to find trailing white spaces)